apache/beam/website/www/site/content/en/contribute/_index.md

 ### Configuration options
 You have two options for configuring your development environment:
-- Local: Debian-based Distribution
+- Local:
-    - Manual steps
+    - Manually installing the prerequisites listed above.
-    - Automated script (*only* for Linux and macOS)
+    - Using the automated script for Linux and macOS.
-- Container: Docker-based
+- Container: using a Docker image.

 #### Local: Debian-based Distribution
 ##### Manual steps